What Is a DDoS Attack? Types, Impact, and DNS Protection

 Anycast Across Two Networks

-DNScale operates two independent anycast networks -- AS44794 for the EU footprint and AS62406 for global coverage.
-Attack traffic is absorbed across every POP in the network.
-Even if one POP experiences heavier load due to routing proximity to the attacker, the remaining POPs continue serving clean traffic normally.
+DNScale operates multiple anycast networks spanning Europe, North America, and Asia.
+Attack traffic can land across multiple POPs in the network.
+If one POP experiences heavier load due to routing proximity to the attacker, other POPs can continue serving traffic that routes to them while filtering and mitigation take effect.

 Per-IP Rate Limiting